 - Passively managed index-tracking ETFs usually incur lower management fees than actively managed mutual funds.
 A fee saving of 2% per year compounded for 20 years could mean an extra 48% extra in your investment.

 - ETFs are exchange-traded funds, meaning they can be purchased on the open market during trading hours and typically reflect the stock index price.
 ETFs can also be shorted and allow options trades.

 The Truth About Actively Managed Mutual Funds

-According to the Standard & Poor’s annual SPIVA report, over the last 10-years, 82.51% of actively managed mutual funds underperformed the benchmark.
+According to Standard & Poor’s annual SPIVA report, over the last 10 years, 82.51% of actively managed mutual funds underperformed the benchmark.
 With mutual funds, you have the disadvantages of end-of-year capital gains taxes, you pay up to 3% in management fees, and you have only a 17% chance to attain the performance of a passively managed index ETF.

 “Oblivious of the toll taken by costs, mutual fund investors willingly pay heavy sales loads and incur excessive fund fees and expenses, and are unknowingly subjected to the substantial but hidden transaction costs incurred by funds as a result of their hyperactive portfolio turnover.”
 John C. Bogle – Creator of the first Index investment Trust

-For most investors, passive index-tracking ETFs are by far the best choice for lower taxes, lower fees, and long-term stable performance.
+For most investors, passive index-tracking ETFs are the best choice for lower taxes, fees, and long-term stable performance.

 Mutual fund vs. ETF costs

-Once you’ve determined a strategy and a taxation method, you will need to pick specific index funds in which to invest.
+Once you’ve determined a strategy and a taxation method, you must pick specific index funds to invest.
 Several factors determine the cost of funds and the return on investment you can receive from them.
 Understanding these factors can help you pick a fund.
 The factors include: